Colkimi/Colkimi/README.md

 💬 Ask me all about **exploitation, vulnerability analysis, scripting, creating payloads... or anything [here](https://github.com/Colkimi/Colkimi/issues)**

-⚡ Fun fact ** By 2025, cybercrime is projected to inflict a staggering $10.5 trillion in damages globally**
+⚡ Fun fact ** By 2025, cybercrime is projected to inflict a staggering $10.5 trillion in damages globally I might just be involved in half**

  </div>